ookamiinc/Sporticon/docs/index.md

 <article markdown="1">

 Player!
 Sporticon is a simple, delightfully crafted set of symbols made to represent sports from a wide range of disciplines.
-[Read the story (Japanese) →](https://www.pr-table.com/ookami/stories/23551){: .link-primary}{:target="_blank"}
+<br> [Read the story (Japanese) →](https://www.pr-table.com/ookami/stories/23551){: .link-primary}{:target="_blank"}

 {: .sub-copy}
 Supported by [TeamHub](https://tmhub.jp/){: .link-secondary}{:target="_blank"}: An all-in-one sports team management app for youth, recreational and competitive sports teams.